offthemenu/PIT-Scoring/README.md

 ### Process
 - **Load dataset**: Load a CSV file containing book descriptions.
 - **Calculate and add scores**: Iterate through each book description, calculate the compatibility score using the PIT-scoring function, and add the score to the dataset.

-## Example Book Descriptions for PIT-Related Publication

-### Example Books
-The descriptions of these books were used to extract PIT keywords due to their explicit relevance to Public Interest Technology:
-- **“Black Software”: The Internet & Racial Justice - Charlton McIlwain (PB001)**
-- **Ethical Data Science: Prediction in the Public Interest - Anne Washington (PB002)**
-- **Privacy, Big Data, and the Public Good: Frameworks for Engagement - Julia Lane (PB003)**

-### Process
-- **Extract text from web pages**: Extract book descriptions from provided URLs.
-- **Preprocess and analyze text**: Preprocess the descriptions, extract unique nouns and adjectives, and combine them for keyword extraction and scoring.

 This structured approach ensures a thorough evaluation of book descriptions against PIT keywords, providing a reliable measure of their compatibility with Public Interest Technology themes.